TranNhatTan14/Obsidian/content/Career & Professional/Work/Future Work.md

 Required Skills/Qualifications:

-- 5+ years of experience in cloud engineering, preferably in AWS.
 - Proven experience and success in a customer-facing role.
-- Strong knowledge of databases, including the database engines and hosting option in AWS.
-    - RDS PostGres database and PGVector database highly preferred.
 - Experience with AI and machine learning technologies, matched by experience with integrating these technologies into cloud systems.
 - Excellent interpersonal, collaborative, relationship building, and communication skills, both verbally and in writing.
     - Demonstrable ability to discuss, teach, and inform non-technical individuals of relevant and applicable topics and functions related to the cloud, AI, and other forms of technology.